M'Naghten rules: Presumption of sanity and burden of proof

 Sanity is a rebuttable presumption and the burden of proof is on the party denying it; the standard of proof is on a balance of probabilities, that is to say that mental incapacity is more likely than not.
 If this burden is successfully discharged, the party relying upon it is entitled to succeed.
 In Lord Denning's judgement in Bratty v Attorney-General for Northern Ireland 1963 AC 386, whenever the defendant makes an issue of his state of mind, the prosecution can adduce evidence of insanity.
 However, this will normally only arise to negate the defence case when automatism or diminished responsibility is in issue.

 In practical terms, the defence will be more likely to raise the issue of mental incapacity to negate or minimise criminal liability.
 In R v Clarke 1972 1 All E R 219 a defendant charged with a shoplifting claimed she had no mens rea because she had absent-mindedly walked out of the shop without paying because she suffered from depression.
 When the prosecution attempted to adduce evidence that this constituted insanity within the Rules, she changed her plea to guilty, but on appeal the Court ruled that she had been merely denying mens rea rather than raising a defence under the Rules and her conviction was quashed.
 The general rule was stated that the Rules apply only to cases in which the defect of reason is substantial.

 Disease of the mind

 Whether a particular condition amounts to a disease of the mind within the Rules is not a medical but a legal question to be decided in accordance with the ordinary rules of interpretation.
 It seems that any disease which produces a malfunctioning of the mind is a disease of the mind and need not be a disease of the brain itself.
 The term has been held to cover numerous conditions:

 The courts have clearly drawn a distinction between internal and external factors affecting a defendant's mental condition.
-This is partly based on risk of recurrence, whereby the High Court of Australia has expressed that the defence of automatism is unable considered when the mental disorder has been proved transient and as such not likely to recur.
+This is partly based on risk of recurrence, whereby the High Court of Australia has expressed that the defence of automatism is unable to be considered when the mental disorder has been proved transient and as such not likely to recur.
 However, the distinction between insanity and automatism is difficult because the distinction between internal and external divide is difficult.

 Many diseases consist of a predisposition, considered an internal cause, combined with a precipitant, which would be considered an external cause.
 Actions committed while sleepwalking would normally be considered as "non-insane automatism", but often alcohol and stress trigger bouts of sleepwalking and make them more likely to be violent.
 The diabetic who takes insulin but does not eat properly – is that an internal or external cause?